 Welcome!
-I am a PhD Student in the Department of Political Science at MIT focused in American Politics and Quantitative Methods.
+I am a PhD Candidate in the Department of Political Science at MIT.
 Additionally, I serve as a graduate student researcher at the MIT Election Data and Science Lab.

 Before coming to MIT, I worked as a client support analyst at Civis Analytics, an aide for a member of the New York State Assembly, an intern for the U.S. Senate, and a staffer for local-level political campaigns — my work draws heavily on these experiences.
 I graduated Phi Beta Kappa with a B.A. in Political Science and Statistics from the University of Rochester where I earned the James D. McGill Memorial Prize in Political Science.